Audible App

 One user struggled to locate the "Next" button.

-Users were frustrated with not being able to input authors and books manually due to a testing oversight.
+Users were frustrated by the inability to manually input authors and books due to a testing oversight.

 Conclusion